Skip to content

 GLW Medical’s MIS portfolio combines patent-pending radiolucent guides with patented ortholucent implants designed to support minimally invasive foot and ankle procedures.
 Featuring single-use radiolucent targeting guides and procedure-specific instrumentation, the system is engineered to support intraoperative visualization and streamlined procedural workflow in anatomically constrained settings.

 For surgeons performing MIS, implant and instrumentation visibility can be critical.
-GLW Medical’s radiolucent and ortholucent design approach is intended to help preserve visualization under X-ray while supporting procedural precision and consistency when access and exposure are limited.
+GLW Medical’s radiolucent and ortholucent design approach is intended to support visualization under X-ray and procedural workflow when access and exposure are limited.

-Together, these technologies create a differentiated platform for minimally invasive foot and ankle surgery, pairing imaging-friendly design with a protected intellectual property position that can support broader portfolio expansion across orthopedic applications.
+Together, these technologies form a platform designed to support orthopedic applications for minimally invasive foot and ankle surgery, pairing imaging-friendly design with a protected intellectual property position that can support broader portfolio expansion across orthopedic applications.

 18 issued or pending